manon-reusens/multilingual_bias/README.md

 ```

 ## Example SentenceDebias & DensRay
 Here follows an example of how to calculate the bias direction for SentenceDebias in French using mBERT.
-DensRay and INLP work similarly.
+For DensRay, 'sentence_debias_subspace.py' should be changed by 'densray_subspace.py'.
 ```
 $ python experiments/sentence_debias_subspace.py \
 $                 --persistent_dir=[path] \